oboroc/oboroc.github.io/_posts/2016-10-21-reverse-polish-notation.md

 Lets do some simple mental excersise.

-We'll start with string I = `(1-2*3)/4*5`, which is a infix representation of expression we want to transform into RPN representation.
+We'll start with string I = `(1-2*3)/4*5`, which is an infix representation of expression we want to transform into RPN representation.
 Please note, `(1-2*3)/4*5` = `-6.25`.
 We'll have to make sure that any RPN representation we build evaluates to the same value.

 First we prepare by using brackets gratuitously.